• Technologies

 Premises edge

-As the name suggests, the premises edge is dedicated compute and storage that resides on customer premises—for example, a corporate office, sports stadium, retail store or a manufacturing plant.
+As the name suggests, the premises edge is dedicated compute and storage that resides on customer premises—for example, a corporate office, sports stadium, retail store or manufacturing plant.

 On-premises compute devices serve as edge gateways that can deliver network routing, security services and data filtering, and even host applications.
 These edge devices can take many forms, such as an IoT sensor, laptop computer, security camera or a robot on an assembly line.